NorwoodAndBrixtonFoodbank/nbf-website/README.md

 npx supabase gen types typescript --project-id <PROJECT_ID> --schema public > src/databaseTypesFile.ts
 ```

+Note that to use the Supabase CLI as above you'll need to have created a personal access token in Supabase and done `npx supabase login`.

 ## NextJS design choices

 * Functional arrow components